RexLinz/Shelly2HTTP/README.md

 <https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Shelly>

-Any shelly device is combining functionality of shellyDevice with additional endpoints like input, switch, cover, energy monitoring
+Any shelly device is combining functionality of shellyDevice with additional COMPONENTS like input, switch, cover, energy monitoring

 ### SHELLY COMPONENTS

-These classes define functionality like WiFi, switch, input, meter, ...
-which could not be used directly and will becombined to DEVICE classes later
+These classes define functionality like WiFi, switch, input, meter, ... which could not be used directly and will becombined to DEVICE classes later

 <https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Introduction>